I-AM-T3X/TokenPriceDisplay/README.md

 ## Changelog

+### TokenPriceDisplay v1.4 - Changelog

+**Added:**
+- **Settings Window:** A new settings window has been introduced, allowing users to customize the color of the frame to better match their UI.
+  - **Access:** Type `/tpd settings` into chat to open the settings window.
+- **Color Customization:** Users can now adjust the frame color using RGB values in the settings window.
+- **Persistent Color Settings:** The RGB color values are now saved into the global saved variables, ensuring consistent frame color across all characters.

 ### v1.3 - Persistent Frame Position Across Characters

 - **Global Saved Variables**: Changed saved variables to global to share frame positions across all characters.